 c. attend Council meetings with full right of participation in its discussions but without a right to vote;

-d. prepare and cause to be printed, as soon as possible after the close of the fiscal year, an annual town report;
+d.

-e. recommend to the Council such measures as may be deemed necessary or expedient;
+. recommend to the Council such measures as may be deemed necessary or expedient;

-f. keep the Council and the Board of Finance fully advised as to the financial condition of the town;
+e. keep the Council and the Board of Finance fully advised as to the financial condition of the town;

-g. prepare and submit to the Board of Finance an annual budget;
+f. prepare and submit to the Board of Finance an annual budget;

-h. at the time of an emergency or disaster, expend the necessary funds to assure the smooth operation of town business and the health, safety and well being of the town and its residents, consistent with the Charter;
+g. at the time of an emergency or disaster, expend the necessary funds to assure the smooth operation of town business and the health, safety and well being of the town and its residents, consistent with the Charter;

-i. exercise such powers and perform such other duties as may be required by ordinance or resolution of the Council not inconsistent with this Charter.
+h. exercise such powers and perform such other duties as may be required by ordinance or resolution of the Council not inconsistent with this Charter.

 Section 5-4.
 Appointment and Removal of Municipal Employees. (a) The Manager shall appoint all department heads, Town Clerk, Tax Assessor, Collector of Revenue, Treasurer and all other municipal employees except as may be specifically provided otherwise in the Charter and pursuant to Chapter 6 of said Charter. (b) The Manager, after reasonable notice and a hearing, is empowered to remove from office any department head, and any other municipal employee, for cause.
 Provided however, that at said hearing the person whom the Manager is seeking to remove shall have an opportunity to be heard at said hearing and may be accompanied by legal counsel, and provided that such removal power over a particular employee is subject to any rights of that employee secured under a collective bargaining agreement.